Smithdown Road

 Smithdown Road is a historic street in Liverpool, England, which now forms part of the A562.
 The area was previously known as Smithdown (Esmedune or Smeedon in Olde English) and dates back to 1086 when it was listed in the Domesday Book.
 The causeway that actually became what is now Smithdown Road emerges in documentation around 1775.

 It is currently the location of Toxteth Park Cemetery, Wavertree Playground and was previously the location of Sefton General Hospital, known as the Smithdown Hospital and before that the Old Workhouse.

 Demographics

 Smithdown Road, a long-established student quarter, is home to a large percentage of Liverpool's 55,000-plus university student population (alongside the city centre and Kensington).
 The upper part of the street separates Toxteth (L8) and Wavertree (L15), two of Liverpool's most ethnically diverse districts; Smithdown Road itself is the hub of Merseyside's Afro-Caribbean community.
-The area surrounding Smithdown Road is also home to a sizable South Asian population, with a number of mosques and gurdwaras being located in the area.
+The area surrounding Smithdown Road is also home to a sizeable South Asian population, with a number of mosques and gurdwaras being located in the area.